Combining Stimulus Control Therapy & Sleep Restriction Therapy

 Think of your Jeff.
 What maladaptive cognitions does your client have?
 What would be a good adaptive and realistic thought for your client?

-On this track we have discussed combined stimulus control therapy and sleep restriction therapy, as well as relaxation therapies and cognitive therapy.
+In this section, we have discussed combined stimulus control therapy and sleep restriction therapy, as well as relaxation therapies and cognitive therapy.

-On the next track we will discuss circadian rhythms.
+In the next section, we will discuss circadian rhythms.
 In addition to how circadian rhythms work, we will also discuss realigning circadian rhythms and altering circadian rhythms with light.

 What are two additional interventions for insomnia?